 This course has the online modality.
 All course content is online and asynchronous, but there are still due dates for assignments, quizzes, and exams.
-There is no 'attendance'; rather participation/contribution is measured in Piazza.

 Course content videos are on YouTube with public access.
 Videos specific to this course such as homework or exam discussions are on YouTube with link access.
 Links to all videos are in a weekly To-Do list posted in Piazza.